CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 The *file* projections defined in the skillset create JPEG files for each image that was extracted from the documents during the indexing process.

 1. In the storage browser interface in the Azure portal, select the **margies-images** blob container.
-This container contains a folder for each document that contained images.
+This container contains a folder for each document that contains images.

     ![](./images/knowstore(13).png)